MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist-free.md

 ### Steps for HoloLens 1 and 2
 1. If you’re using the HoloLens, go to the Start menu and then select Microsoft Store.
-2. Search for and download Dynamics 365 Remote Assist and launch the app.
+2. Search for and download **Dynamics 365 Remote Assist** and launch the app.
 3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
 4. The app will prompt you to start your Free Trial of Dynamics 365 Remote Assist.
-Select Continue.
+Select **Continue**.
 Afterwards, you will be taken to your Contacts page.
 5. Learn how to make calls to a remote expert on Microsoft Teams (desktop and mobile) here.

 ### Steps for Mobile
 1. If you’re using a mobile device, go to the appropriate iOS and Android app store.
-2. Search for and download Dynamics 365 Remote Assist and launch the app.
+2. Search for and download **Dynamics 365 Remote Assist** and launch the app.
 3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
 4. The app will prompt you to start your Free Trial of Dynamics 365 Remote Assist.
-Select Continue.
+Select **Continue**.
 Afterwards, you will be taken to your Contacts page.
 5. Learn how to make calls to a remote expert on Microsoft Teams (desktop and mobile) here.

 ## Prerequisites for a Dynamics 365 Remote Assist and Dynamics 365 Remote Assist Attach 30-day trial license (for up to 25 seats in an organization)

-Make sure that you have the required licensing and device before starting your trial.
-Licensing and Product requirements can be found here.

-1. Your organization must have a Microsoft 365 or Office 365 administrator account.
-Learn more about admin permission here.
+- Your organization must have a Microsoft 365 or Office 365 [administrator](https://www.microsoft.com/en-us/microsoft-365/business/office-365-administration) account.
+Learn more about admin permissions [here](https://docs.microsoft.com/en-us/office365/admin/admin-overview/admin-overview?redirectSourcePath=%252farticle%252foffice-365-admin-overview-c7228a3e-061f-4575-b1ef-adf1d1669870&view=o365-worldwide).

 ## Option 2: 30-day trial license (for up to 25 seats in an organization)